Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 old Lama9

-1. Nietzsche received this letter after writing to Elisabeth on September 14, 1888.
+1. Nietzsche received this letter after writing from Sils Maria to Elisabeth in Paraguay on September 14, 1888.
 For his response, see his draft of a mid-November 1888 letter to Elisabeth.

 2. Ibid.
 During this time period, the last known letter from Elisabeth was sent on 01-14-1888, while Nietzsche's last known letter to her was sent on 03-31-1888.